Pillsbury Announces Attorney Promotions for 2012

 Colin T. Kemp

 - Chiron v.
 SourceCF (U.S. District Court, N.D.
 Cal.): Defended SourceCF in a Lanham Act false advertising/unfair competition action alleging the marketing of an unsafe medical device for use in combination with drugs for the treatment of cystic fibrosis; action resolved prior to trial.

-- Super Lawyers, Rising Stars—Northern California (2011-2012)
+- Super Lawyers, Rising Stars—Northern California (2011-2013)